2014 season – Backcountry film festival

 Backcountry film festival 2013 season

-The showings are listed in chronological order
+The showings are listed in chronological order, except for the most recent, which is at the top.

 This was the biggest show yet, almost 110 people came out on a cold and rainy night.
 Thanks to everyone that made the effort!